Brian Balmages: Wood Splitter Fanfare

 German composer Robert Volkmann, who was a friend of Brahms, spent much of his life in Budapest.
 His charming four-movement Serenade No. 2 in F includes a waltz and a march.

-We are thrilled to feature Kevin Owen in a new Concerto for Horn and Strings, commissioned by the COB and written especially for him by Robert Edward Smith.
+We are thrilled to feature Kevin Owen in a new Concerto for Horn and Strings, commissioned by the COB and written especially for him by Robert Edward Smith (website).
 Mr. Owen is principal horn of the Boston Pops Esplanade Orchestra, the Boston Lyric Opera, the Rhode Island Philharmonic, the Boston Landmarks Orchestra and the Boston Philharmonic.
 He has been a soloist with all of those orchestra and many others, including the COB several times, most recently in Smith’s Springtime in Boston.

 Robert Edward Smith (website) composes music that is “enthusiastically tonal and melodic” (Boston Music Intelligencer) and his “tuneful and well made” (Boston Globe) music appeals to both novices and seasoned concertgoers.
 As Audio Magazine describes his music: “full of light and air, warm, comfortable and humorous.
 Mr. Smith is one of those gifted and unpretentious composers who just think naturally in ‘old fashioned’ musical idioms, making no pretense at conscious modernity.
 Mr. Smith writes at leisure, spinning out some really delightful musical ideas.”